LucasDelfino92/morrowindsharp/main.md

 - **Mist Retexture** (Main files)

 [**Subtle Magic Glow**](https://www.nexusmods.com/morrowind/mods/4468)
-Replaces the "plastic wrap" effect around in-game magic items (those equipped by characters or on the ground) with less-obtrusive versions.
+Replaces the "plastic wrap" effect around in-game magic items (those equipped by characters or on the ground) with a non-moving effect that fades in and out.
 - On MO2 installation, check the following options in the BAIN installer:
   - [X] fade
-    Non-moving effect that fades in and out.

 [**Subtle Smoke**](https://www.nexusmods.com/morrowind/mods/47341)
 Makes it so many smoke effects are much more laid back and easier on the eyes.